ajsnow56/Weather-Dashboard/README.md

 # Weather-Dashboard

-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

-Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
-The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
-Use `localStorage` to store any persistent data.
+This is a weater dashboard that accepts a users input for a US city, and fetches weather data using Open Weather's API.
+The searched city will display the daily weather as well as the 5 day forecast.
 ## User Story

 ```
-AS A traveler
-I WANT to see the weather outlook for multiple cities
-SO THAT I can plan a trip accordingly
+AS A traveler and avid van lifer, I travel a LOT.
+Sometimes weather conditions can prohibit me from getting to or staying where I want to.
+Thats why I created this webpage.
+It is crucial for me to know the daily weather as well as 5 day forecast as to properly prepare for my next travels.
 ```

 ## Acceptance Criteria